Codecademy/docs/content/php/concepts/arrays/terms/array/array.md

 ## Syntax

 The `array()` function requires zero or more parameters to create an array.
 When no parameters are provided, an empty array is created.
-Indexed, associative, and multidimensional arrays require different parameters to each other.

-`array()` accepts different data types and can contain different data types within one array.

 Indexed Array: